patrickschu/editdistance/README.md

 ## How to run it
 Run it in a shell.
-See here for instructions.
+Help for [Mac](https://github.com/tgdp/tools/blob/master/run_mac.MD) and [Windows] (https://github.com/tgdp/tools/blob/master/run_windows.MD) users.

 #### The basics.